nalonix/portfolio/src/projects/webdev.md

 ### **PraxiBox**

-I would like to build out the whole thing one day.
+<Tags tags={[
+"SvelteKit", "Tailwind CSS", "TypeScript","SHADCN SVELTE" ]} />

+This was a passion project I built a while ago.
+It was meant to be a practice question bank for college students.
+I would still like to get back to it and build out the whole system.
+Here is the components I built for it.

 <Link name="Live Site" href="https://praxibox-playground.vercel.app/" />